 On Mondays the whole school meet together and the Headteacher introduces the theme for the week.
 The theme is explored through bible stories and prayer.

 On Tuesdays the whole school meets together once again for a choral celebration of the week’s theme.
 Singing is important to us here at Borden and our school community enjoys engaging with the weekly theme through singing and prayer.
-At least once per term, Father Robert joins us to lead our worship on a Tuesday.

 On Thursdays, each class leads their own worship in class.
 This allows the pupils to engage with the theme in a very personal and specific way and allows pupils the opportunity to ask questions and discuss the message for the week.
 Once a month, Father Jane visits us and leads worship.

 Our pupils are regularly involved in leading whole worship sessions or parts of each one.
 All classes lead worship at least three times each year and individuals or small groups of children are invited to volunteer to lead additional worship sessions on any of the themes.
 Pupils enjoy this experience and treat this opportunity with maturity and commitment.
 Pupils are also involved in the gathering and sending sections of each worship session, sharing bible readings, sharing their own thoughts and reflections and in leading prayers.